RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 - For databases that have neither replication nor [persistence]({{< relref "/rs/concepts/data-access/persistence.md" >}}) enabled, the database loses all its data after it is restarted.

-## Upgrade Active-Active databases {#upgrading-activeactive-databases}
+### Upgrade Active-Active databases {#upgrading-activeactive-databases}

 When you upgrade an Active-Active (CRDB) database, you can also upgrade:

-- **Protocol version** - RS 5.4.2 and higher include a new CRDB protocol version to support new Active-Active features.
+- **Protocol version** - Starting with version 5.4.2, a new CRDB protocol version helps support  Active-Active features.

-    The CRDB protocol is backward-compatible so that RS 5.4.2 CRDB instances can understand write-operations that come from instances with the older CRDB protocol, but CRDB instances with the older protocol cannot understand write-operations of instances with the newer protocol version.
+    The CRDB protocol is backward-compatible, which means v5.4.2 CRDB instances can understand write-operations from instances using the the earlier CRDB protocol.
+However, earlier CRDB instances (those using the older protocol cannot) understand write-operations from instances using the newer protocol version.

-    As a result, after you upgrade the CRDB protocol on one instance, instances that were not upgraded yet cannot receive write updates from the upgraded instance.
+    Once you upgrade the CRDB protocol on one instance, non-upgraded instances cannot receive write updates from the upgraded instance.

     The upgraded instance receives updates from upgraded and non-upgraded instances.

-    {{< note >}}
+    When upgraded to the latest protocol version, upgraded instances automatically receives any missing write-operations.

+    _Guidelines:_

     - Upgrade all instances of a specific CRDB within a reasonable time frame to avoid temporary inconsistencies between the instances.

     - Make sure that you upgrade all instances of a specific CRDB before you do global operations on the CRDB, such as removing instances and adding new instances.

-- Protocol version 0 is deprecated on RS 6.0.20 or later.
+    - As of v6.0.20, protocol version 0 is deprecated; support will be removed in a future version.

-- To avoid a failed upgrade, make sure all your Active-Active databases are configured with the latest protocol version before upgrading to Redis Enterprise Software 6.0.20 or later.
+    - To avoid upgrade failures, update all Active-Active databases to the latest protocol version _before_ upgrading Redis Enterprise Software to v6.0.20 or later.

-    {{< /note >}}

-    After you upgrade an instance to use the new protocol version, it automatically receives any missing write-operations.

-- **Feature set version** - RS 5.6.0 and higher include a new feature set version to support new Active-Active features.
+- **Feature version** - Starting with version 5.6.0, a new feature version (also called a _feature set version_) helps support new Active-Active features.

-    When you update the feature set version for an Active-Active database, the feature set version is updated for all of the database instances.
+    When you update the feature version for an Active-Active database, the feature version is updated for all of the database instances.

-    {{< note >}}

-- Feature set version 0 is deprecated on RS 6.0.20 or later.
+    _Guidelines:_

+    - As of v6.0.20, feature version 0 is deprecated; support will be removed in a future version.

-- To avoid a failed upgrade, make sure all your Active-Active databases are configured with the latest feature set version before upgrading to Redis Enterprise Software 6.0.20 or later.
+    - To avoid upgrade failures, update all Active-Active databases to the latest protocol version _before_ upgrading Redis Enterprise Software to v6.0.20 or later.
-    {{< /note >}}

 To upgrade a CRDB instance:

-1. [Upgrade RS](#upgrading-a-node) on each node in the clusters where the CRDB instances are located.
+1. [Upgrade Redis Enterprise Software](#upgrading-a-node) on each node in the clusters where the CRDB instances are located.

 1. To see the status of your CRDB instances, run: `rladmin status`